Zilvaro/adenwell-ecommerce/README.md

 ## Deployment

 The project was developed using[GitPod](https://gitpod.io/) workspace.
-The code was commited to [Git](https://git-scm.com/) and pushed to [GitHub](https://github.com/") using the terminal.
+The code was committed to [Git](https://git-scm.com/) and pushed to [GitHub](https://github.com/") using the terminal.
 The web application is deployed on Heroku as Github Pages is not able to host a Python project.
 Static and media files are being stored in AWS S3.
 The repository is hosted on Github.

 ### How To Use This Project